-Wear shinfin fins for water safety whilst windsurfing, kiteboarding, surf skiing, kayaking and using other water craft.
+Wear shinfin fins for water safety whilst windsurfing, kiteboarding, surf skiing, kayaking, jet skiing and using other water craft.
 Or carry your water safety fins with you in your emergency bag.

 Want backup fin power?